-Last updated January, 2023 (and, 2023 marks our 20th anniversary!)
-We keep this site ad-free: if you get value from it, click the link below and read Day 1 of our 15-day course ("Your inner narrative") to see if it's right for you. > When you touch something extremely hot, you pull your hand away.
+Thanks for visiting - 2023 marks our 20th anniversary!
+This site is ad-free and supported by sales of our online courses.
+If you get value from what we write, click the link at the bottom of the page and read Day 1 of "Your inner narrative" to see if it's right for you...no email required. > When you touch something extremely hot, you pull your hand away.
 You don't leave it there and analyze the pain.
 Likewise, when you meditate and become aware of thoughts*, you don't analyze them.
 You aren't concerned with where they came from or why they arose, and you don't dwell on (or ruminate about) them.
 Analyzing is simply more thought.
 And, it doesn't stop: those thoughts trigger more thoughts, and those thoughts trigger more thoughts, and on and on and on.
 Instead, when meditating, focus your attention on an anchor (usually your breath or a mantra).
 At some point, your attention will wander and then you'll become aware of thoughts.
 When this happens, simply return your attention to the anchor.
 This act of becoming aware is often called "observing," because when you observe you are - by default - aware; you are no longer lost in thought.
 People get confused, however, because they believe "observe" implies some type of action.
 Which, of course, brings it closer to something like analyzing.
 Therefore, it might be more appropriate to say "notice."
 When you notice your attention has wandered and you're aware of thoughts, simply return it to the anchor.
 We often refer to the exercise of meditating as "notice and return" for the simplicity of the description.
 Notice and return, over and over and over.
 As you strengthen awareness through meditation, you are able to break the habit of following your mind wherever it leads.
 And, since your mind usually leads you down paths that culminate in conditioned behavior and habitual actions and reactions, you can greatly reduce the emotional turmoil in your life (anxiety, stress, endless worry, etc.) by building a consistent practice and learning not to follow it! *not just thoughts - any mind-made activity! <>

 |